-Biden administration "Dedicated Dockets" - Another Strategy to Fast-track the Adjudication of Claims
+Biden Administration "Dedicated Dockets" - Another Strategy to Fast-track the Adjudication of Claims

 On May 28, 2021, prior to the issuance of the regulation discussed above, the Biden administration announced another means to fast-track cases, through the establishment of "Dedicated Dockets."
 The cases of families apprehended between ports of entry, on or after May 28, 2021, would be placed on these dockets in ten designated cities (Denver, Detroit, El Paso, Los Angeles, Miami, Newark, New York City, San Diego, San Francisco, and Seattle).
+In July 2021, the administration expanded the Dedicated Docket program by adding Boston to the list of designated cities.

-In its announcement the Department of Justice stated that the Dedicated Docket would seek to conclude cases within 300 days of an initial master calendar hearing, while still promoting fairness in adjudication.
+In its announcement, the Department of Justice stated that the Dedicated Docket would seek to conclude cases within 300 days of an initial master calendar hearing, while still promoting fairness in adjudication.
 Prior administrations' fast-track programs, which also sought to address the significant backlog of cases pending in Immigration Courts, were widely criticized for sacrificing due process in the interest of speedy adjudication.
 A recent study by the UCLA Center for Immigration Law & Policy presented data on the failure of prior accelerated dockets to ensure due process.
 Seventy per cent of the families on accelerated dockets under Obama were unrepresented, and over 50% of those were ordered removed in absentia.
 The numbers worsened under Trump with 80% of the families receiving in absentia orders